goozbach-presentation/A-BASHful-Adventurer/README.md

 ## To use
 Simply check out this repository to some location and create a new user which has it's home directory set to the `home/hero` subfolder.
+The adventure starts when you cd into `the_entrance`

 ## Issues
 Report any issues to the issue tracker